godotengine/godot-syntax-themes/README.md

 *The Darcula theme in action.*

 This repository contains many syntax themes for Godot, for use in the built-in script editor.

-You need Godot 2.1 to use them, but these also work in the current 3.0 development builds.
+These themes are compatible with the Godot 2.1 and Godot 3.0 series.

 ## Available themes